The Swedish Veterinary Association (Sveriges Veterinärförbund - SVF)

 SVF also actively seeks to influence decisions of importance for veterinarians, veterinary medicine, the veterinary profession, public health and animal welfare.

-For some issues current interest, working groups are set up to prepare background material and suggest decisions to the SVF Executive Board.
-In addition to these temporary working groups a number of permanent committees have been set up within SVF.
+For some issues, working groups are set up to prepare background material and suggest decisions to the SVF Executive Board.
+In addition to these, temporary working groups a number of permanent committees have been set up within SVF.
 An example of such a committee is the Committee on Animal Welfare.

 Many issues are relevant not only on national but also on international level.
 As a member of the federation of Veterinarians I Europe (FVE) and the World Veterinary Association, SVF endeavours to influence matters of importance to the Swedish veterinary profession.